todddeluca/learning_reinforcement_learning/README.md

 Stepping back from the deep networks for a bit, in this experiment I implemented 1-step Sarsa and Q-learning, and Monte Carlo algorithms.
 I used a linear approximation model with tile coding to solve the MountainCar-v0 environment.
 In the Sutton and Barto book, Sarsa is used with tile coding.

 This worked well for MountainCar-v0.
 Applying it to other environments might require a different embedding.
 For example, it did not initially work for Taxi-v2, an environment designed to test hierarchical learning.

+## exp20181228 MountainCar-v0, Evolutionary Strageties type of method

+Under Construction.

+## exp20190104 MountainCar-v0, Deep Q-Learning

+I fixed the Deep Q-Learning implementation from exp20181220, by:

+- adding a proper replay buffer
+- using a target network for Q(s', a'), which also fixed the gradients.

+I tried a fully connected network, which has not yet worked ok.
+I also tried a 2d conv net by embedding the input as a 2d multichannel image, which worked ok.
+I tried more (residual) layers, though only 4 residual blocks.
+The best network took ~300,000 training steps.